youribonnaffe/FooBarQix/README.md

 YAGNI, KISS, blahblah.
 Just to print something String works too.

+## And objects then?

+No state, no needs for objects

 ## At least I hope you applied TDD...

-That's what I tried, but TDD by book just feels stupid, especially on simple problems that can fit in your head.
+That's what I tried, but TDD by the book (going as far as running the tests with compilation errors) just feels slow, especially on simple problems that can fit in your head.
 Since I had examples and precise specifications, I started by writing them as acceptance tests.
 Then I wrote the code, made the tests pass and wrote more tests.

 ## What about awesomeness?